 - Only use fresh lemon or lime juice, otherwise, the cream cheese mixture will have an unpleasant bitter flavor, especially after a few days stored in the fridge.

 - Toasted nuts are more flavorful than raw and make for a tastier appetizer.

 - The cream cheese must be softened or at room temp for easy mixing.

 - The shrimp cream cheese mixture will be soft at first.
 Wrap it tightly with plastic wrap in the form of a ball before storing it in the fridge to firm up.

 - Only coat the cheese ball with chopped pecans and parsley/cilantro about 10 minutes before serving, or the fresh herb will turn mushy.

 How to make a shrimp cheese ball

-- Heat a large skillet over medium heat, add the oil and cook the onion for about 3 minutes.
-Stir in the garlic, the taco seasoning, cayenne pepper, and red pepper flakes.
+- Heat a large skillet over medium heat, add the oil, and cook the onion for about 3 minutes.
+Stir in the garlic, taco seasoning, cayenne pepper, and red pepper flakes.
 Cook for about 1 minute and then add the chopped shrimp.
 If raw, let it cook for about 2-3 minutes or just until turns pink.
 If pre-cooked, warm up the shrimp for 30-60 seconds.
-Stir in 1 tbsp of lime juice.
+Stir in 1 tablespoon of lime juice.
 Set aside.

 - Store seafood cheese ball in the fridge until firm, about 2 hours.
 About 10 minutes before serving, mix the parsley with the remaining pecans on a large plate.
 Roll the cheese ball in the parsley mixture until covered and serve.